 INTRODUCTION TO AFRICAN-AMERICAN LITERATURE.
 The works of major African- American authors are treated historically and critically, with the aim of understanding what "the American experience" has meant to African-Americans.
 Poetry (from Dunbar to Rita Dove) and fiction (from Toomer to Morrison) are the main concerns, but some attention is also given to non-fiction prose (from Douglass to Malcolm X).
 Prerequisite: none.
 Offered: fall semester of odd-numbered years.

 ENGLISH 226.
 (3)

-WOMEN AND LITERATURE.
+LITERATURE AND GENDER.
 A study of gender as a significant force in shaping literature, affecting form, content, and style in works by both men and women worldwide.
 Themes include gender roles, past and present; family relationships; the women's movement as a cultural phenomenon; and male and female literary "voices."
 Works by various authors are considered, ranging from Jane Austen, Virginia Woolf, and Alice Walker to Charles Dickens, D. H. Lawrence, and William Styron.
 Prerequisite: none.
 Offered: fall semester of even-numbered years.

 ENGLISH 228.
 (3)